datajerk/apple3rtr/README.txt

 NOTE:  Windows users type "mess" or "mess64" instead of "./mess64".

-NOTE:  OS/X, Linux users type "mess64" instead of "/.mess64" if in your path.
+NOTE:  OS/X users type "mess64" instead of "/.mess64" if in your path.

 1. Type on a single line (but do not press RETURN):

 ./mess64 apple3 -skip_gameinfo -volume -24 -resolution 1024x768 -effect Scanlines0x4.png -sl1 cffa2 -hard apple3.hd -sl2 applicard -ramsize 512k

 NOTE:  Adjust -volume and -resolution to your taste.
 Volume 0 is the loudest.

+NOTE:  "-effect Scanlines0x4.png" is option and only optimized for 1024x768.

 2. Append to the command line above one of the following floppy images and